3 exercises to help seniors avoid falls

 The CDC estimates that one in three adults aged 65 and over fall each year.
-Seniors who are living alone and want to take precautions against falls may first want to invest in a medical alert system that allows them to instantly send a personal emergency response message if an incident occurs.
+Seniors who are living alone and want to take precautions against falls may first want to invest in one of the several medical alert systems that allow them to instantly send a personal emergency response message if an incident occurs.

 However, The Wisconsin Rapids Daily Tribune suggests that there are also specific exercise programs that can help prevent these events from occurring in the first place:

 1. Tai Chi – This exercise is considered a non-impact sport that can produce calming effects and help improve mobility.
 The resulting movements can improve endurance, flexibility and coordination.